ChinyereRuth/my-GEO712-repository/README.md

       - `Results/`
         - `analysis_results.csv` (Sample analysis results)
       - `README.md` (This file, explaining the folder structure)

+## Acknowledgement

+This project was funded by McMaster University Grdauate Scool.
+Many thanks to Prof. Antonio Paez for teaching us and giving us an intoduction to Github for version control

+## Contact

+Please feel free to contact me on <ottahc@mcmaster.ca>

 [^1]: Marshes, Swamps and peatlands